10 Best Forex Cards in India for Students and Tourists in 2025

 • The card will be loaded with foreign currency at today’s exchange rate.
 So you don’t have to worry about fluctuating currency rates.

-• Currency conversion fees is included in the price.
-HDFC bank charges least fee @ 2%.
+• Currency conversion fees are included in the price.
+HDFC bank charges the least fee @ 2%.

 • You will not be charged any additional fees for purchases in shops and stores.